uomoukko/uFtp/README.md

 ## Built with (updated)
 **x86-Windows**: built on Windows using mingw-w64 gcc (10.3.0)<BR>

-**x86-WSL**: built on WSL using standard gcc version 14.2.0 (Ubuntu 14.2.0-4ubuntu2)<BR>
+**x86-WSL**: built on ubuntu WSL using standard gcc version 14.2.0 (Ubuntu 14.2.0-4ubuntu2)<BR>

 **arm-glibc**: built on DGA4331 modem.
+Compiler in /opt/arm-unknown-linux-gnueabi<BR>
-Compiler in /opt/arm-unknown-linux-gnueabi gcc is version 14.1.0 (crosstool-NG 1.26.0.97_839bfbe) compiler was built on WSL linux (canadian option) by me and transferred to the modem's external usb disk<BR>
+gcc is version 14.1.0 (crosstool-NG 1.26.0.97_839bfbe)<BR>
+compiler was built on WSL linux (crosstool-ng, canadian option) by me and transferred to the modem's external usb disk<BR>

+## To do
+Implement FTPS/TLS using EXPLICIT MODE via "AUTH TLS"

 ## Bugs
 Please contact me for bugs/improvements<BR>